olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 - The image name will be `test` and its tag will be `pandas`.
 If the tag isn't specified it will default to `latest`.

-We can now run the container and pass an argument to it, so that our pipeline will receive it:
+运行容器：We can now run the container and pass an argument to it, so that our pipeline will receive it:

 ```ssh
 docker run -it test:pandas some_number